whoward/docs/markdown/reference/test-configuration.md

 "max-duration": 300
 ```

 ### Command Timeout
 As a safety measure to prevent Selenium crashes from making your tests run indefinitely, Sauce limits how long Selenium can take to run a command in our browsers.
 This is set to 300 seconds by default.
-You can adjust this limit on a per-job basis.
 The value of this setting is given in seconds.

-`Key:`
-command-timeout

-`Value Type:`
-int
+Key: `command-timeout`

+Value type: integer

 Example